vjananth89/goapp-ansible-master/README.md

 # goapp-ansible-master

+The application presents a form and accepts inputs for three values - Name, Favorite color, and a preference of cats or dogs.
+The Name should be unique, so not providing a name or providing a duplicate value will result in a 400 Bad Status Request.
+No Worries!
+The user will be able to navigate back from the error page and try again once more time!.

 ## The Go Application

-This repo consists of a simple web application built in Golang/Postgres.
+This application is built in Golang/Postgres.
 The application presents an html form at its root and stores its information in a Postgres server in the backend.

  - The application uses the gorilla/mux, which is a URL router and dispatcher for golang.